fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-vuejs-in-fusiontime.md

 In FusionTime, to add values to the `DataTable` you can provide the data in both JSON and 2D array format.
 In this example, we will use the 2D array format.

 To add the data, let's create a `data.json` file and copy the following code:

+> It is not mandatory to create a `data.json` file.
+You can create the same in HTML file.

 ```json
 var data = [